dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 [^configuration-entropy-of-a-landscape]: [Calculating the configurational entropy of a landscape mosaic](https://www.fs.fed.us/rm/pubs_journals/2016/rmrs_2016_cushman_s001.pdf) Samuel A. Cushman, Landscape Ecol (2016) 31:481–489, DOI 10.1007/s10980-015-0305-2

+- the following is a great paper on social network types or social
+  circuits: each type of network is amorphous and they are all co-existant.

 [^social-media-with-exogenous-networks]: [Link Classification and Tie Strength Ranking in Online Social Networks with Exogenous Interaction Networks](https://arxiv.org/abs/1708.04030), M. Abufouda, K. Zweig, arXiv:1708.04030 [cs.SI] (2017)

 [^increasing-knowledge-worker-efficiency]: [Increasing Knowledge Worker Efficiency through a "Virtual Mirror" of the Social Network](https://arxiv.org/abs/1308.1162), Stori Hybbeneth, Dirk Brunnberg, Peter A. Gloor, arXiv:1308.1162 [cs.SI] (2013)